Are Investors Unfairly Punishing Facebook Inc. (NASDAQ:FB)?

 Is the stock of FB attractive?

-In related news, VP and General Counsel, Newstead Jennifer sold 194 shares of the company’s stock in a transaction that recorded on May 12.
-The sale was performed at an average price of 213.10, for a total value of 41,341.
-As the sale deal closes, the Chief Financial Officer, Wehner David M. now sold 8,000 shares of the company’s stock, valued at 1,679,200.
-Also, VP and General Counsel, Newstead Jennifer sold 194 shares of the company’s stock in a deal that was recorded on May 05.
-The shares were price at an average price of 207.43 per share, with a total market value of 40,241.
-Following this completion of acquisition, the VP and General Counsel, Newstead Jennifer now holds 970 shares of the company’s stock, valued at 201,518.
+In related news, Chief Accounting Officer, Taylor Susan J.S. sold 1,195 shares of the company’s stock in a transaction that recorded on May 20.
+The sale was performed at an average price of 223.39, for a total value of 266,951.
+As the sale deal closes, the Chief Financial Officer, Wehner David M. now sold 1,843 shares of the company’s stock, valued at 392,559.
+Also, Chief Financial Officer, Wehner David M. sold 8,000 shares of the company’s stock in a deal that was recorded on May 19.
+The shares were price at an average price of 219.90 per share, with a total market value of 1,759,200.
+Following this completion of acquisition, the VP and General Counsel, Newstead Jennifer now holds 406 shares of the company’s stock, valued at 86,478.
 In the last 6 months, insiders have changed their ownership in shares of company stock by 0.66%.